UniversalDependencies/docs/_2015-08-23-uppsala/determiners.md

 * Spanish: 717 PROPN, 24 PRON, 20 X, 10 ADJ, 4 ADP, 3 SYM, 1 ADV, 1 CONJ, 1 PART, 1 VERB.
 Same problem with PROPN as in French.
 * Swedish: 1345 ADJ, 594 NOUN, 44 ADV, 29 PRON, 3 PROPN, 2 ADP, 1 CONJ, 1 VERB.

+### When `DET` does not imply `det`

+* Quite a few cases actually do not count as an error because the dependency relation is a subtype of `det`: `det:nummod`, `det:numgov`, `det:predet`, `det:def`, `det:poss`.
+* Several languages analyze the relation between possessive determiners and the possessed noun as `nmod:poss`, reportedly to make it parallel with other possessives (this explanation appeared even in the universal guidelines, though several months after we froze the guidelines).
+Maybe it is inherited from English where speakers do not feel such a strong difference between genitive of a noun, and a possessive (adjective).
+  But much more than English this is visible in French, Spanish, Irish, Swedish and also German, where it is quite obvious that possessive determiners (pronouns) are like adjectives and should not be parallel to `nmod`.
+* Negative determiners such as _no_ in _no legal grounds_ should be distinguished from the verb-negating particles (English _not_).
+The [u-dep/neg]() relation should be used for the latter while the former should be `det`.
+But this is violated in English and French (surprisingly not in Spanish, although otherwise these two datasets often share the same decisions).
+* Annotation or conversion errors.

+PML-TQ (http://lindat.mff.cuni.cz/services/pmltq/#!/treebanks) was used to collect examples:

+<pre>a-node $d := [tag="DET", deprel!="det"] >> for $d.tag give $1, count() sort by $2 desc, $1</pre>

+There are no occurrences in: hr, da, fi, fi-ftb, el.

+* Basque: 391 nmod, 297 nsubj, 186 dobj …
+* Bulgarian:  88 nsubj, 23 nmod, 16 iobj, 8 dobj … Lemmas: 52 _този,_ 34 _какъв,_ 21 _всеки,_ 14 _някой_
+* Czech: 979 det:numgov, 552 det:nummod, 24 advcl, 13 amod …
+* English: 1332 nsubj, 481 dobj, 355 nmod, 316 neg, 204 det:predet, 146 nsubjpass, … neg: _no legal grounds_ … is this intentional? nsubj: , which means … (which is `DET` and `nsubj`)
+* French: 4347 nmod:poss, 209 dep, 143 expl, 138 mwe, 107 neg, …
+German: 1915 nmod:poss, 28 nsubj, 13 dep, 12 nmod, … _Der Alltag, der/nsubj nach dem Parteitag kommt._
+* Hebrew: 16346 det:def, 144 dep, 39 advmod, 36 mwe, … (even the advmod is actually a MWE but it is not apparent here because it is the first node of the MWE)
+* Hungarian: 13 remnant, 10 nmod, 6 dobj, … Are the remnant cases errors in annotation of coordination?
+I think they are.
+* Indonesian: 211 mwe, 47 nummod, 39 nsubj, …
+* Irish: 229 nmod:poss, 2 ccomp, 2 conj, 1 compound, 1 nsubj
+* Italian: 1600 det:poss, 331 det:predet, 131 nsubj, 41 dobj, 18 nmod, …
+* Persian: 36 det:predet, 18 mark, 15 nsubj, …
+* Spanish: 4353 nmod:poss, 83 advmod, 23 mwe, … (no neg, unlike French)
+* Swedish: possessive DET are attached as nmod:poss.
+675 nmod:poss, 43 mwe, 18 nmod, 16 nsubj ...

 ## Miscellaneous

 We are discussing how different languages encode “determination”.